rosekelly6400/Project2-Stream-Compaction/README.md

 #### Performance Bottlenecks
-  * For the naive implementation, Compute Throughput was fairly low (~10%) while memory throughput was high (~94%).
+  * For the naive implementation, compute throughput in Nsight Compute was fairly low (~10%) while memory throughput was high (~94%).
 This indicates memory I/O is the bottleneck since the compute throughput is likely lower due to wiating around for memory reads.
 This fits with the naive implementation since it relies heavily on global memory reads.

-  * For the work efficient implementation, the Compute Throughput was even lower (~5%) while memory throughput was only slightly lower (~92%).
+  * For the work efficient implementation, the compute throughput was even lower (~5%) while memory throughput was only slightly lower (~92%).
 This similarly indicates a memory I/O bottleneck.
 The global memory work efficient approach also makes many many global memory reads.
 My work efficient compact also has additional device buffers other than the the in and out buffers, as well as kernels to copy and scatter between buffers which requires more global memory reads.
 Additionally, the work efficient implementation should have fewer computations than the naive approach, so proportionally less time may be spent on compute rather than memory fetching.

 #### Thrust Implementation Analysis From Nsight Systems Timeline